subnoize/ListenHere/README.md

 ## <img src="q/Q-logo-32.png" alt="Qcat is fat and lazy like me" />cat for SQS (qcat4sqs)

 The first Provider for Qcat is for AWS SQS Java 2.x API.
-Simply configure a Spring Bean for the service and annotate you listeners and you are off to another cat nap instead of banging your head against walls.
+Simply configure a Spring Bean for the service and annotate your listeners and you are off to another cat nap instead of banging your head against bad architecture.

 Maven Dependency;
 ```